reslp/reproducibility-workshop/day-1/exercise-2-reproducible-software-installation.rst

 Now, let’s say you have been happily predicting away for a couple of years, then at some point you decide to set up your computer with the current LTS version of Ubuntu.
-We are at LTS 22.04 at the moment.
+Let's say are at LTS 22.04 at the moment.

 Let’s switch it on ..